CaptainNox/Hypnos/README.md

 ### How to use?

 First of all, you have to use the `InitHypnos()`.
-This will place the initial breakpoint, and register the vectored exception handler.
+This will place the initial breakpoint, and register the Vectored Exception Handler (VEH).
 Then, you need to prepare the syscall by calling `PrepareSyscall()`.
 Now you can execute the NTAPI function as you wish!